Click here to download the EYSC COVID-19 Safety Plan.

-- All spectators are to be wearing a mask when they exit their cars and must keep the mask on until they reenter their cars.
+- All spectators are to be wearing a mask when they exit their cars until they reenter their car.
 Face shields are acceptable if heat should be an issue.

-- Teams will be stationed close to the goal area to allow for sufficient space away from spectators at the halfway mark.
+- Team will be stationed close to the goal area to allow for sufficient space away from spectators at the half-way mark.
 It is strongly requested spectators do not engage the coach or the players.
-Spectators are urged to resist temptation to “help the coach” coach because you will be on the same side of the field
+Spectators are urged to resist temptation to “help the coach” coach because you will be on the same side of the field.

-- To allow for appropriate spacing between families, the league is limiting 2 spectators per player to be allowed to sit at the sideline.
-Spectators are to sit 6’apart from next family and back 4’ from the sideline.
-Additional spectators are to sit in the next row 6′ back.
+- To allow for appropriate spacing between families, the league is limiting 2 spectators per player be allowed to sit at the sideline.
+Spectators are to sit 6’ apart from next family and back 4’ from the sideline.
+Additional spectators are to sit in the next row 6’ back.
 It is recommended you sit staggered to allow for optimal viewing.